anachrocomputer/SerialHID/README.md

 Some joysticks were serial, such as the Logitech Wingman Force Feedback, whereas the Microsoft Sidewinder Force Feedback used the MIDI port included in later versions of the PC game port.

+## Displays ##

+Not something that is commonly seen as a HID, but it surely is one: the display.
+How about the customer display or pole display of a cash register, till, or Point-Of-Sale computer?
+I have the Wincor-Nixdorf BA63 customer display, a two-line by 20-character Vacuum Fluorescent Display (VFD).
+Other displays are bigger (e.g. the 4-line BA66) and/or
+use other display technologies (e.g. LCD).
+The BA63 is powered by 12V supplied through the same cable as the RS-232 serial interface.

 ## Spaceballs ##